Jonah Lomu: International tries

 Lomu scored tries against every major test playing nation in World Rugby except South Africa (12 matches) and Wales (3 matches).
 In his career, Lomu scored eight tries against England—more than any other All Black.
 Lomu set a record of 15 tries in World Cup tournaments, which was equalled by South African Bryan Habana in 2015.

 Playing style

 Lomu had a unique combination of power, size and speed that made him devastating with the ball in hand.
-He weighed 120 kg and was 1.96 metres tall, but could run 100 metres in 10.7 seconds.
+He weighed 125 kg and was 1.96 m tall, but could run 100 m in 11.2 seconds.
 He ran with a low centre of gravity and was the best exponent at bumping off attempted tackles in the game.
 He also had a powerful fend and subtle body swerve.
 He generally stayed out on his wing, but would occasionally replace Zinzan Brooke at the back of the scrum if the All Blacks wanted more power.
-Lomu was described as the "freight train in ballet shoes" by Australian rugby journalist Peter FitzSimons, who elaborated: "other players could go through players, other players could go around player...
+Lomu was described as the "freight train in ballet shoes" by Australian rugby journalist Peter FitzSimons, who elaborated: "other players could go through players, other players could go around players...
 Lomu could do it all."